-There is also a chord and arpeggio generator, based on those in the Expert Sleepers General CV19 module.
+There is also a chord and arpeggio generator, based on that in the Expert Sleepers General $CV^{20}$ module.

 The algorithm is based on the disting mk4's 'J-6 Multisample Audio Playback' algorithm but its capabilities go way beyond that.